rlauzon54/PicoCalcBasic/README.md

 + SST is the old Super Star Trek.
 New command: STA - Status.
 This is because I couldn't get all the short range sensor stuff to display.
 + menu is a program that will allow you to select a program to run.
 It has examples of how to get a list of files as well as how to detect key strokes and move the selection.
 + onboot is a little program to set the date/time and make the B: drive default.
 Since the PicoCalc doesn't have an RTC, you have to set the date/time wheneveryou turn it on.
++ autoexec is a more refined program to run on boot.
 + forecast is a weather "forecasting" program (mostly random number).
 But the rules are for the Michigan area.
 Change as needed for your weather.
 It's surpringly accurate.
 + haunt.bas is Haunted House.
 A very simple Zork-like adventure game.
 May still be buggy as I haven't gone through all the paths yet.
 + bcalc is a Business Calculator program ported from the TRS-80 Model 100